 Earlier articles on Apple's APFS and preparing for High Sierra install in previous news archive.

 (FYI: Users of Nvidia's web drivers know macOS Updates break the current installed version.
+I'd switch to the default Apple driver and reboot before updating, if your card is supported with the default drivers.
+(If not, wait for an update.)
 I post any updates (graphics driver and CUDA) when spotted in the news and video topics page.)

 Carbon Copy Cloner 5.0.3 update (bombich.com)